njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/resources/README.md

-This folder holds the input/output files for the IPython Notebooks, student_loans.ipynb and student_loans_optimization_search.ipynb.
+This folder holds the input/output files for the student_loans_colab, student_loans.ipynb and student_loans_hyperparameters_optimization_colab.ipynb.

 ----